jamessteeleii/bayesian_hip_knee_surgical_avoidance/README.md

-# A Bayesian Analysis Using Informative Priors of Surgical Avoidance in Knee and Hip Osteoarthritis Patients Undergoing Physiotherapy and Resistance Exercise Based Intervention
+# A Bayesian Analysis Using Informative Priors of Surgical Avoidance in Knee and Hip Osteoarthritis Patients Undergoing a Pilot Programme of Physiotherapy and Resistance Exercise Based Intervention

 ## Abstract
 ### Background: